jamesnetherton/dockerfiles/fs-uae/README.md

 ## Prerequisites

-If you want to do anything useful with this image, you'll Amiga Kickstart ROMs.
+If you want to do anything useful with this image, you'll need Amiga Kickstart ROMs.
 The FS-UAE site [explains this in more detail](http://fs-uae.net/kickstarts).

 ## Starting a FS-UAE container